-Our paper patterns are posted to you in padded paper envelopes.
-The raw materials are sourced from the EU and the packaging itself is made in the UK.
+- Our paper patterns are posted to you in padded paper envelopes.
+The raw materials to make the envelopes are sourced from the EU and the packaging itself is made in the UK.
 The envelopes contain a recycled paper fibre lining instead of bubble plastic.
 The envelopes are made from post-consumer recycled waste (guaranteed minimum recycled content is 65%).
 FSC-certified and REACH-compliant.
 100% recyclable.

-The only part of the package we currently don’t control, is the shipping label attached by Royal Mail.
+The only part of the package we currently don’t control, is the shipping label attached by postal services.

 However much we love the look of pretty packaging, when it comes to our own products we would rather stick to our ethos of sustainability.
 You will not find layers of pretty tissue paper in our packaging, which is hard for us, as we love the look of pretty tissue paper.
 But then again, tissue paper versus a healthy environment for us all: easy choice!

 Our paper patterns are printed in the UK, with FSC-certified paper and by a printing company who is a member of the Woodland Trust.
 This membership means that for all the trees that are used for paper, new trees are planted.
 For our paper patterns and the pattern envelopes we decided to not print with recycled paper.
 Commercial recycled paper is often produced abroad and to get white paper from waste paper, a lot of bleaching and chemical processes are used.
 We opted against the airmiles and the chemicals and opted for a printing method that supports sustainable forestry instead.

 Do you have any great packaging ideas?
 Please get in touch!

 Terminology: what does it all mean?

 The Forest Stewardship Council promotes environmentally appropriate, socially beneficial, and economically viable management of the world’s forests.
 The paper used to print our product on is FSC certified.